2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Proof of Main Results

-In section \ref{sec:expl_S3}, we find an issue of DNO's classification theorem \cite[Theorem 3.6]{DNO12} of 2d condensable algebras in $\CC\boxtimes \CD$.
+In section \ref{sec:expl_S3}, we find an issue related to $\phi$ of DNO's classification \cite[Theorem 3.6]{DNO12} of 2d condensable algebras in $\CC\boxtimes \CD$.
 We will use Theorem \ref{thm:phi_alg_iso} to the $S_3$ topological order to explain why DNO's statement is not rigorous enough.